 Small Drinking Water Systems Research

-In the United States, there are 150,110 operational public water systems (PWS).
-Of these, 97% (145,733) are considered small systems under the Safe Drinking Water Act, meaning they serve 10,000 or fewer people.
-Although the majority of our PWS are considered small systems, they serve the fewest number of people—approximately 21% (69,112,475) of the population (326,477,489) receiving drinking water from PWS.
+As of Quarter 4 of Fiscal Year 2019, there are 145,839 active public water systems in the United States (including territories).
+Of these, 97% (141,417) are considered small systems under the Safe Drinking Water Act, meaning they serve 10,000 or fewer people.
 While many of these active small systems consistently provide safe, reliable drinking water to their customers, many face a number of challenges in their ability to achieve and maintain system sustainability.
 Some of these small system challenges include lack of expertise to choose, operate, and maintain systems; lack of financial resources; aging infrastructure; limited options for residual disposal; and state primacy agencies with limited resources to support the large number of small systems.

 EPA researchers are developing tools, technologies, and approaches to help small systems provide safe drinking water now and in the future.
 This helps communities' lower costs and provide safe drinking water.